RSS Facebook X (Twitter) YouTube Instagram Flickr

 This seamless relationship was on full display earlier this year when Angel competed in the Texas State Solo and Ensemble Contest.

-A competition featuring over 20,000 high school students showcasing their musical talents, Angel and his guitar took home the outstanding performance award in the Division 1 category.
+In a competition featuring over 100,000 high school students showcasing their musical talents, Angel and his guitar took home the TSSEC Outstanding Performance award in the Division 1 category, of which only 2-3% of students have accomplished.

 Performing to “Prelude to D Minor” by Johann Sebastian Bach, Angel was required to have flawless execution and remember the entire piece by heart.
 Angel did both.